 Day hiking The Enchantments trail.
 Wow!
 Where do we begin?
-Well, the 18.6 mile through hike from Stuart / Colchuck Lake trailhead to Snow Lakes trailhead is amazing, challenging, rewarding and exhausting.
-We’re going to share our best advice, top tips, honest opinion and a complete step by step walkthrough of The Enchantments to help you prepare for your hike.
+Well, the 18.6 mile thru hike from Stuart / Colchuck Lake trailhead to Snow Lakes trailhead is amazing, challenging, rewarding and exhausting.
+We’re going to share our best advice, top tips, honest opinion and a complete step by step walkthrough of day hiking The Enchantments to help you prepare for your hike.

 Once you’ve summited Aasgard Pass, the Core Enchantments are a spectacularly beautiful prize.
 Deep blue lakes shimmer under sunlight and glowing golden larches illuminate the rocky landscape if you time it right.
 The descent is seemingly never-ending, painful and a real mind over matter challenge to conquer.